vrk-kpa/api-catalog/README.md

 ### Copying and License

-This material is copyright (c) 2015-2017 Population Register Centre.
+This material is copyright (c) 2015-2020 Digital and Population Data Services Agency, Finland.

 CKAN-related content like [CKAN extensions](/ckanext) are licensed under the GNU Affero General Public License (AGPL) v3.0 whose full text may be found at: http://www.fsf.org/licensing/licenses/agpl-3.0.html